grmgm/mingge612/README.md

 This is my resume and portfolio, and I am looking for a Intern/Coop job.

-As a penultimate year student, I am currently studying engineering at Virginia Tech and will graduate in May 2022.
+As a penultimate year student, I am studying aerospace engineering at Virginia Tech and will graduate in May 2022.

 I am currently on an F-1 visa with a valid OPT.
 Willing and able to work remotely or relocate.